WGBH-MLA/ams/README.md

 **Setup your `gitlab` git remote**

 You'll only need to do this once.
 You need to set this remote to push, build and deploy your work.
-- Run `git remote add gitlab
-## Staging Deploys: N8 Architecture

-Staging builds and deploys to Notch8 infrastructure are handled by Gitlab CI.

-**Setup your `gitlab` git remote**

-You'll only need to do this once.
-You need to set this remote to push, build and deploy your work.
 - Run `git remote add gitlab git@gitlab.com:notch8/ngao.git`
 - Run `git remote`.
 You've successfully added the **gitlab** remote if your output lists it.
 It will look like:
 ```